govuk-one-login/data-analytics-platform/README.md

 `python3 -m pytest`

-upload the built wheel file in `etl-dist/raw_to_stage_etl_modules-0.1.0-py3-none-any.whl` to s3://{raw}-dap-elt-metadata/txma/raw-to-stage
+to upload these files to S3 use the [`Upload Athena files to S3`](https://github.com/govuk-one-login/data-analytics-platform/actions/workflows/upload-athena-files.yml) Github Action by specifying the below parameters:

-this file is used as additional imports in glue to resolve imports and dependencies for the main script, to upload the main script
+    - Branch

-upload `raw-to-stage/raw_to_stage_etl/raw_to_stage_process_glue_job.py` to the same location
+    - Environment